Why? (film): Production

-When sixteen Marketa Zmozkova won the audition, she and her parents were happy.
+When sixteen years old Marketa Zmozkova won the audition, she and her parents were happy.
 However, when they saw the script included a rough sex scene, the smile on everyone's faces quickly disappeared.
 "Mr. Smyzcek and Mr. John had to come to our house and explain to Mom that it wouldn't be as awful as it looked on paper," Zmozkova said.